zheng2k16/SuperBootGen/README.md

 - [x] pom.xml automatically done

 **TODO**
-yes as u can see, cli is needed
+yes as u can see, cli is needed, standalone is needed